PBPospisil/nhlDataAnalysisProject/README.md

   <img src='https://user-images.githubusercontent.com/21959159/58522140-3ebcd000-817c-11e9-82bd-eef97b24b10d.png' alt='scatter-under-3sec-goals' width='725'/>
 </p>

 The density plots below illustrate distributions of the time after a giveaway and number of plays after a giveaway before a goal is scored.
 The goals used in the plots are only scored after a giveaway and before a stoppage in play.
 Goals aren't included if a stoppage occurs after a giveaway and before a goal.

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/21959159/61169337-588e5880-a519-11e9-97b6-3207055ca310.png' alt='density-plot-time' width='600'/>
 </p>

+Declaring an instance of ```GraphGiveawayGoals()``` and calling create_density_plot() with keyword argument mode set to 'time' or 'count'.

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/21959159/61193300-ccdf0e00-a677-11e9-8d1b-aecd2596fa6a.png' alt='density-plot-plays-after' width='600'/>